lorenzowood/authenticon-client/README.md

 ## How it works ##

-It is a one-page site that uses [bootstrap.js](http://getbootstrap.com/) for layout with virtually no customisation.
+It is a one-page site that uses [bootstrap.js](http://getbootstrap.com/) for responsive layout with virtually no customisation.
 Along with [jQuery](http://jquery.com) it uses [the jQuery Validation plug-in](https://jqueryvalidation.org/) to provide automatic validation of the entry field for fingerprints.
 Bootstrap is copied into the project; jQuery and jQuery Validation are loaded from a CDN.

 When it loads (using jQuery’s *ready()* call) it calls the API end point to retrieve an array of encoding methods.
 It uses these to populate the drop-down in the nav bar that allows the user to change methods.